rusulh/J124-Final-Project-Hadi/README.md

 * Birth rates are calculated uniformly and consistently across all states.
 The dataset includes accurate and comprehensive birth rate data for all states in 2017.
 * Birth rates are calculated using the same methodology for all age groups.
 The dataset provides accurate and complete birth rate data for all age groups in 2017.

+### Analysis
+1. Which age group experienced the highest and lowest pregnancy rates during the observed period?